The Truth About Olaplex & Infertility

 Advertisement

 In short, Olaplex No.3 is not being discontinued.
-The ingredient no longer features butylphenyl methylpropional in the label on the brand's website, nor on Sephora.
+The ingredient no longer features in the label on the brand's UK website, nor on popular stockist Cult Beauty.
 It's unclear whether Olaplex will be offering any compensation in the form of refund or return options if you own a product containing the ingredient from before August 2021 but, like Alicia says, it's the dose that makes the poison.
-Using the ingredient in your hair is very different from ingesting it as, per the study.
+Using the ingredient in your hair is very different from ingesting it as per the study.
 If you're interested in learning more, Olaplex provides a link to its ingredients and material safety data sheets, where you can read up on the safety of each product.

 Refinery29's selection is purely editorial and independently chosen – we only feature items we love!
 As part of our business model we do work with affiliates; if you directly purchase something from a link on this article, we may earn a small amount of commission.
 Transparency is important to us at Refinery29, if you have any questions please reach out to us.